 Health situation coronavirus - Exceptional commercial measures

-Taking into account the new hygiene and safety-measures as well as travel restrictions issued by the Belgian and French authorities, we are forced to cancel all of our Izy trains scheduled from Saturday 7 November to Saturday 12 December.
+Taking into account the new hygiene and safety-measures as well as travel restrictions issued by the Belgian and French authorities, we are forced to cancel all of our Izy trains until Tuesday 30th March 2021 included.

 To guarantee maximal safety to its clients and employees, Izy has taken some exceptional health measures.
 It is mandatory to wear a face mask on board of all trains, regardless of your destination.
 If you do not wear a mask, you could get fined €95, excepting persons who have a medical prescription and presented this to the Train Manager before boarding.

 In addition, you must have a booking for the train you want to take to be allowed on board.

 The health authorities in the countries that are served by Izy have given different recommendations regarding travelling.
 The information on our website reflects the information that was given by the French and Belgian health authorities.
 These are bound to evolve; we therefore strongly recommend you visit their websites.

 - If you are travelling to France with IZY, you’ll need to present: